orta/pragmatic-testing/chapters/en-UK/xctest/Three_Types_of_Unit_Tests.md

 > [ARMessageItemProviderTests.m](https://github.com/artsy/eigen/blob/6635bd8dc62186422ad6537dbc582e828bcb3776/Artsy%20Tests/ARMessageItemProviderTests.m#L53-L61)

 In this case to test the interaction between the `ARMessageItemProvider` and the `activityType` we need to mock out a section of the code that does not belong to the domain we are testing.

+#### Full Details

+There is a talk by Jon Reid of qualitycoding.org on this topic that is really the definitive guide to understanding how you can test a unit of code.

+TODO: Get Jon Reid's MCE talk video
+TODO: Re-watch it and flesh this out a bit more